ovh/docs/pages/platform/public-cloud/prepare_the_environment_for_using_the_openstack_api/guide.en-gb.md

 ---
 title: 'Preparing an environment for using the OpenStack API'
 slug: prepare_the_environment_for_using_the_openstack_api
-excerpt: 'Install the OpenStack environment to manage your Instances via the API'
+excerpt: 'Install the OpenStack environment to manage your instances via the API'
 section: 'Via command line clients'
 ---

-**Last updated 21st January 2019**
+**Last updated 1st July 2019**

 ## Objective

 You can manage Public Cloud services using commands sent from the system console, once you have downloaded and installed OpenStack tools.

 With the OpenStack API, you can automate your management by generating scripts.
-The OpenStack Nova client can be used to manage Instances and disk space.
+The OpenStack Nova client can be used to manage instances and disk space.
 With the OpenStack Glance client, you can manage images and backups, while the Swift client can be used to manage object storage space.

 **Find out how to install these OpenStack tools.**